appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/helm-kubernetes.md

 Click the `Generate YAML` button to create a ready-to-use configuration file.
 Once the YAML is generated, copy the content and save it as a file named `global.yaml`.

+### Update the Configuration File

+Although the `Generate YAML` button above generates a `yaml` file that you can use when deploying the Appcircle server to Kubernetes, there are some points in this file that you need to configure manually.

+#### Edit the SMTP Settings

+Appcircle needs an SMTP server to send emails for operations such as user authorization, Testing Distribution, notification emails.

+Fill the `.global.smtp` key according to your needs.

+@TODO: Fill here.

+#### Configure External Stateful Apps

+If you are deploying the Appcircle server for production, you should have stateful apps outside of the Kubernetes cluster.
+You can skip this section if you are deploying the Appcircle server for test environments.

+@TODO: Fill here.

+### Enable SSL Passthrough Option on the Ingress Controller

+SSL passthrough allows SSL traffic to pass through a load balancer without decrypting it.
+The SSL/TLS termination is done at the backend server, not at the load balancer.

+Redis ingress of the Appcircle server needs SSL passthrough so Appcircle runners can connect to the Redis service that is working on Kubernetes cluster securely.

+Enabling the SSL passthrough depends on the ingress controller that is used in the Kubernetes cluster.
+For example:

+- For Nginx Ingress Controller, check [the Nginx documentation](https://kubernetes.github.io/ingress-nginx/user-guide/tls/#ssl-passthrough).
+- @TODO: should be reviewed and tested to see if we support HAProxy-> For HAProxy Ingress Controller, check [the HAProxy documentation](https://www.haproxy.com/documentation/kubernetes-ingress/community/configuration-reference/ingress/#ssl-passthrough).
+- @TODO: should be reviewed and tested to see if we support Traefik-> For Traefik Ingress Controller, check [the Traefik documentation](https://traefik.io/blog/https-on-kubernetes-using-traefik-proxy/).

 ## Deploy Using Helm

-Once you have gathered all the necessary configuration options, you can proceed with installing Helm dependencies and deploying the application.
+Once you have gathered all the necessary configuration options, you can proceed with getting the Helm repository of the Appcircle and deploying the Appcircle server.
 In this example, we will use `appcircle` as Helm release name and install the Appcircle server into the `appcircle-ns` namespace.

 - Add the Appcircle Helm repository.